fga-eps-mds/2023.2-SINDPOL-Gateway/README.md

 ## Docker

-You can start the project with docker using this command:
+You can start the project with docker using this command below:

 ```bash
 docker-compose up